bloxberg-org/check-validators-monitoring/README.md

 # check-validators-monitoring

 A simple tool to periodically check the bloxberg validators and send them emails that are retrieved from Cobra contacts.
+Current setting checks if validators have been online since 3 days and runs every Monday at 13:00.

 ## Requirements